 Dr. Brian Bernick was elected as a Director of TherapeuticsMD, Inc. on October 4, 2011.
 As co-founder of VitaMed, Dr. Bernick served on VitaMed's Board of Directors since inception.
 Dr. Bernick is a practicing and board certified Obstetrician/Gynecologist with twenty years of clinical medical experience.
-Dr. Bernick's experience in the OB/GYN field gives him an understanding of sales channels and the needs and requirements of VitaMed's customers.
-Dr. Bernick is the past Chairman of the Department of Obstetrics and Gynecology at Boca Raton Regional Hospital and has served as a member of its Medical Executive Board.
+Dr. Bernick is the past Chairman of the Department of Obstetrics and Gynecology at Boca Raton Regional Hospital and has severed as a member of its Medical Executive Board.
 He has served on the Board of Directors of the Palm Beach Medical Society and VitalMD Group Holding, LLC, the largest physician-owned and managed group of obstetricians/gynecologists in Florida covering more than 250 physicians/practices.
 Dr. Bernick is the recipient of several national and regional awards including the American Medical Association Foundation's Leadership Award and was recognized by both Super Doctors and National Consumers Survey for being in the top 5% of doctors.
 He provides medical education in conjunction with Emory University and Florida Atlantic University School of Nursing and Medicine.
 Dr. Bernick earned a BA in Economics from Northwestern University and a doctorate in medicine from the University of Chicago Medical School.
 He completed his residency at the University of Pennsylvania.